Ngangaivy2501/smart-water-kiosks-demand-forecasting/README.md

 - Day of the week
 - Month

+Target Variable

-The target variable used for the final regression model is:
+The final regression model uses:

 "liters_sold"

+as the target variable.

  Data Preparation

 The dataset was prepared before modeling through several preprocessing steps, including: